weaviate-tutorials/workshop-pdf-driven-rag/README.md

 > [!TIP]
 > There are also completed version of each notebook, with `-completed` suffix.
 If you get stuck, you can refer to these.

+### Running the notebooks

+You can run the notebooks using Jupyter/JupyterLab or VSCode.

+- Using JupyterLab:
+    - Activate the Python environment where you installed the dependencies
+    - Start JupyterLab:
+    ```bash
+    jupyter lab
+    ```
+    - Open the notebook file you want to run

+- Using VSCode:
+    - Open the repository folder in VSCode
+    - Open the notebook file you want to run
+    - Make sure to select the correct Python interpreter (the one where you installed the dependencies)